kristinemlarson/gnssrefl/tests/learning/part2.md

 Now you can use the <code>daily_avg</code> tool to compute a daily average reflector height for gls1.
 Try setting the median filter to 0.25 meters and individual tracks to 30.
-These numbers are used by <code>daily_vg</code> to set QC in order to recover a trustwortth daily average [(there is more information here on these parameters)](https://github.com/kristinemlarson/gnssrefl#helper).
+These numbers are used by <code>daily_avg</code> to set QC in order to recover a trustworthy daily average [(there is more information here on these parameters)](https://github.com/kristinemlarson/gnssrefl#helper).
 A plain txt file with the RH outputs are created as well as several plots.
 The data in the main RH plot show you long-term accumulation as well as relatively small snow accumulation events.
 The overall plot is dominated by the large melt event in the summer of 2012.